Content Marketing for Aerospace Companies

 Frequency matters less than coverage and consistency.
 We would rather publish a smaller number of strong pages that reinforce aerospace marketing than post generic articles every week that do nothing for technical enquiries, RFQs, and proposal conversations.

 Yes.
-For aerospace companies, content should reduce sales friction by helping procurement teams, engineers, programme managers, and technical buyers understand fit before they enquire.
+For aerospace companies, content should reduce sales friction by helping procurement teams, engineers, programme managers, and technical procurement leads understand fit before they enquire.
 That means content has to bridge directly into the hub and the service pages instead of existing as a separate blog island.

 We track Search Console query growth for the content cluster, then map assisted and last-click conversions in GA4 back to the pages that influence technical enquiries, RFQs, and proposal conversations.
 That gives a much cleaner signal than pageviews alone.